 Fairly common and often the cause of arguments with the boiler manufacturer or service contract provided after our visit.
 Effectively the ‘engine’ of the boiler has failed and this normally the most difficult and expensive item to replace.
-Knowing how a modern ‘condensing’ boiler works is important to understanding the diagnosis of a failed heat exchanger.
+Knowing how a modern ‘condensing’ boiler works is important to understand the diagnosis of a failed heat exchanger.

 Modern heat exchangers are stainless or an alloy, therefore they don’t rust.
 However, if the condensation trap has rust particles in it or brown stains, we know there is an issue as water from inside the heating system with steel radiators that DO rust.

-We refer to this as being ‘tea stained’ it often literally looks like a dirty tea cup, but be aware that grey particles are normal with a clear plastic trap.
+We refer to this as being ‘tea-stained’ it often literally looks like a dirty teacup, but be aware that grey particles are normal with a clear plastic trap.

 We are also often able to confirm the diagnosis of a failed heat exchanger by finding the trace agent gas we added to the radiators coming out the flue.

 This is rare as they are only in combi boilers, and the loss is normally very rapid.

 The main heat exchanger converts hot gas into hot water in an air/water exchange.
 In a combi boiler, it is a water/water exchange as the gas heated water passes across a coil while the cold water heading to a hot tap is exposed to the maximum surface area.

 When these fail the radiator heating system water comes out the hot tap, often a bit discoloured with an immediate drop in pressure and a horrible taste.